easyRTML/easyRTML/easyRTML_PakageContent/README.md

 Select COMX port and upload the code.
 Once the is been uploaded in Arduino IDE go to Tools->Serial Ploter and check is the data is been plotting suceessfully.

-Tip: If The data is not plotting, check the baudrate match it to code if still problem exsit, plug out the serial port and pulg in back.

 > <span style="background-color: #FFFF00">**Tip:** If the data is not plotting, check the baud rate and ensure it matches the code.
 If the problem persists, unplug the serial port and plug it back in.</span>

 ## Perfrom Data Acquitition